 The mouth includes the lips, tongue, inside lining of the cheeks, floor of the mouth, gums, palate and salivary glands.
-Most of the studies identified for the World Cancer Research Fund/Amercian Institute for Cancer Research Third Expert Report Diet, Nutrition, Physical Activity and Cancer: a Global Perspective, did not include cancer of the lips or salivary glands.
+Most of the studies identified for the evidence on this webpage did not include cancer of the lips or salivary glands.

 The pharynx (or throat) is the muscular cavity leading from the nose and mouth to the larynx, a muscular structure at the upper area of the windpipe, which includes the vocal cords.
 Cancer of the nasopharynx (the area that connects the back of the nose to the back of the throat) is reviewed separately.

 Our Expert Panel has reviewed the evidence on diet, weight, physical activity and the risk of mouth and oral cancers.

 There is some evidence that:

 In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of mouth and oral cancers include: